linux-automation/usbmuxctl/README.rst

 * Testing USB OTG functionality using ``usbmuxctl --dut-device`` (DUT in the USB host role) and ``usbmuxctl --host-dut`` (DUT in the USB device role).

+Further documentation is available in the `handbook <https://linux-automation.com/umx-M01>`_.

 Quickstart
 ----------